 Other than huggingface models, we also support Prem AI and Open AI APIs.
 Here is how you can use them:

-Prem AI Generators
+Prem AI Generator

 Prem AI SDK provides all the best LLMs out there in a very reasonable price.
 You can use them in the same way as you use the Hugging Face Generators.